je-castelan/profiles-rest-api/Notes.md

 To add the token on HTTP request, we can open ModHeader and add the following parameter:
  - Authentication.
 The value is "Token x" . x is the token obtained on login.

+# Miscelaneous

+## Using user model in other classes

+When you want to use the user model in other classes (example: foreign key), it is best practice to point to the `AUTH_USER_MODEL` variable on settings.py file (`import django.conf import settings`)

+## Perform create, update and delete

+It's possible than a viewset, you need to make any aditiona action before to create, update and delete.
+On the view set, you can override the functions `perform_create`, `perform_update` and `perform_delete`.
+If you want more detail, you can check it [here](https://www.django-rest-framework.org/api-guide/generic-views/).